 - toys and treats

-You’ll still need to budget for supplies, high-quality food and, if applicable, obedience classes.
-Here are some rough estimates of costs and ideas for how to keep your pet costs as low as possible.
+You'll still need to budget for supplies, high-quality food, and, if applicable, obedience classes.
+Here are some rough estimates of costs and ideas for keeping your pet costs as low as possible.

 Vet Visits & Spay/Neuter Surgery

-Your new pet will need to see the vet for an initial check-up and vaccinations if he’s a new puppy or kitty.
+Your new pet must see the vet for an initial checkup and vaccinations if he's a new puppy or kitty.
 Dogs and cats will need a round of shots at eight weeks, 12 weeks, and 16 weeks.